By Matt Robinson

 Audi E-Tron GT

 It’s widely accepted that Porsche’s Taycan is the sharpest-handling electric car on the market right now.
-But if you’re looking for a performance EV that is a true all-rounder – fast when you want it to be, and a brilliant cruiser when all you’re looking to do is chew up the miles – then you’ve got to consider the Audi e-Tron GT.
+But if you’re looking for a performance EV that is a true all-rounder – fast when you want it to be, and a brilliant cruiser when all you’re looking to do is chew up the miles – then you’ve got to consider an Audi e-tron GT lease.

 BMW i4 M50